BingyuanXu/Project10_CupcakeCorner/README.md

 ## Main Page

-- press the top-right "+" button to add a book
+- select your cake type,number and special requests

+- set your delivery details

-- press the top-left "edit" button to edit the book list
+- press checkout to comfirm your oder

-- press the list element to check the book detail
+- press place oder to send JSON